BiscuitPrime/Akkith_Journey/README.md

 ### Akkith's Journey ###

-A simple console RPG remake of a previous Java project that I did in years past.
+A simple text-console RPG remake of a previous Java project that I created in years past.
-My main goal with this one is to remake it in C++ (and make it usable) mainly to train myself with C++.
+My main goal with this iteration is to make the game in C++ (and make it usable this time around) mainly to train myself with C++.